HAKSOAT/Bittimi/README.md

 	 - Takes json with the following must haves as keys:
 		 - product_name
 		 - amount
-		 - payment
-		 - Example: {"product_name": "Spotify USA", "amount": 60, "payment": "Bitcoin"}
 	 - Other possible keys are:
 		 - color -- if not provided, blue is used
 		 - payment -- if not provided, bitcoin is used
 		 - sender -- if not provided, Sendcash is used
 		 - message -- if not provided "Send you a gift" is used
+     - Example: {"product_name": "Spotify USA", "amount": 60, "payment": "Bitcoin"}
 	 - Returns:
 		 - This endpoint returns an ID.
-Since Selenium may take between 7-15 seconds, I believed it was best to have a worker running that process.
+Since Selenium may take around 7 seconds, I believed it was best to have a worker running that process.
 This ID can then be used to retrieve the details.
  - https://bittimi.herokuapp.com/pull?id=returned_id
 	 - Method: GET
 	 -  This returns data in the format: {'amount':..., 'address':...}